How Much Does a Website Cost in 2026? Complete Pricing Guide

 At ELM Labs, we give fixed-price quotes after a free scoping call.
 No hourly billing surprises, no scope creep without discussion, no hidden fees.
 We tell you what it costs, what is included, and what is not โ before any work begins.

 We are a studio, not an agency.
-You get senior-level work below freelance rates, with direct communication and production-grade code.
+You get senior-level work at competitive rates, with direct communication and production-grade code.

 What happens on the call: